Max Tullman: K&N Pro Series West

 Tullman ran three races in 2017 in the No. 27 Ford.
 His best finish was ninth at Bakersfield.

 K&N Pro Series East

 Tullman had run a total of two races, one each in 2017 and 2018.
 He ran both races in the No. 27 Ford and finished ninth at Millville in 2017 and fifteenth at Bristol in 2018.

 ARCA Racing Series

 In 2018, Tullman ran eight races in the No. 78 Chevrolet for Mason Mitchell Motorsports.
 His best performance was at Daytona, where he finished sixth after starting fourth.

-He also finished sixth at Talladega Superspeedway.
+Tullman also finished sixth at Talladega Superspeedway.
 He led laps in both restrictor plate races.
 Tyler Green, son of former NASCAR driver Mark Green and spotter for Jamie McMurray in the Monster Energy NASCAR Cup Series, served as the spotter.

 Personal life

 Tullman is the son of Steve Tullman who currently owns Tullman-Walker Racing.